+PSYC 5020 Biological Bases of Behavior 3

+PSYC 5040 Statistical Methods Applied to Psychology 3

+PSYC 5100 Cognitive-Affective Bases ,

+of Behavior 3

+PSYC 5120 Research Methodology 3 3

+PSYC 5130 Ethics, Values, and

+Professional Issues in

+Psychology 2

+Majar Carres 19

+Major Course PSYC 5030

-PSYC 5030 Topics in Industrial and 3
+PS1C 5030 Topics in Industrial and Organizational Psychology 3

-PSYC 5110 Organizational Psychology Industrial Psychology 3
+PSYC 5110 Industrial Psychology 5

-1010 0110 Advanced Seminar 3
+1310 3110 Advanced Seminar 3

-PSYC 5200 Psychological Testing and
+PSYC 5200 Psychological Testing and 9

-Assessment 3
+.
+0. 0 0200 Assessment 3

-PSYC 5220 Evaluation Techniques 3
+PSYC 5220 Evaluation Techniques 3 3

 PSYC 5230 Professional Consulting

 Seminar 3

 PSYC 5240 Current and Global

 Business Dilemmas 2

 PSYC 5210 Organizational Psychology

-Advanced Seminar 3
+DC) / C COOO Advanced Seminar 3

-PSYC 6000 Industrial and Organizational l
+PSYC 6000 Industrial and Organizationa ı

 Psychology Seminar

 (Capstone) 6

 26

+TOTAL CREDITS

+IOIAL CREDIIS
-• All courses must be passed with at least a "B" grade.

-• Course weeks may vary depending on the program offering, which has a total length of approximately 80 weeks.
+- All courses must be passed with at least a "B" grade. - Course weeks may vary depending on the program offering, which has a total length of approximately 80 weeks.

-\The Master's Degree in Industrial Organizational Psychology program is not available to students located in Puerto Rico.
+The Master's Degree in Industrial Organizational Psychology program is not available to students located in Puerto Rico.
 This program is designed for students who will not practice the Psychology profession, who will not present themselves to the public with the title of Psychologist and who are not interested in taking the Puerto Rico Psychologists' licensing examination or other licensing examinations.
 Upon completing the degree requirements, students enrolled in this program will not be able to practice the profession of Psychology, will not be able to present himself to the public with the title of Psychologist and will not be able to apply to take the Puerto Rico Psychologists' licensing examination or other licensing examinations.
 Students enrolled in this program at the NUC University-South Florida Campus who would like to transfer to another NUC University campus where the program is only available via residential or hybrid delivery methods will not be able to transfer more than 30 percent of the credits completed in the online modality.

-Possible Employment Opportunities\\:
+Possible Employment Opportunities: